machal/cssmine-content/css3-multiple-backgrounds.md

 CSS3 Multiple Backgrounds
 =========================

-How to layer multiple images or colors in one element.
+How to layer multiple images or colors in one element?

 In fact, multiple backgrounds are not a CSS property - just a new way of using the existing `background` property.